saraneahring/Systems-Librarianship/module5.md

 **Relational Databases:**

 Relational databases store bibliographic records in tables.
-These databases are linked together through primary and foreign keys.
 Each category of bibliographic information is separated into its own column where individual values are placed.
 For example, there is likely a title column that contains all of the titles for each book in separate fields.
 In a relational database, there are multiple tables that are connected to each other through primary and foreign keys.
 This allows the connected tables to all be searched when using MySQL to query specific information.
+The information is broken up into separate tables to makes it easier to update and delete information.
 These databases interact with the OPAC through a PHP file that activates MySQL to perform a query to find the information entered into the OPAC search bar.

 **Step-by-Step Setup:**

 * First, create a search page using HTML code.
-I created a file called “mylibrary.html” where the html code was placed.
-This code allows the construction of a webpage that indicates the information the user will need to search the catalog.
-For example, a search bar and date fields to search copyright dates.
+I created a file called **mylibrary.html** where the HTML code was placed.
+This code allows the construction of a webpage that indicates the fields that can be used to search the catalog.
+For example, there is a search bar and date fields to search copyright dates.

-* Then, a file entitled “search.php” is created.
-The line  `<form method="post" action="search.php">` links the html page to the php.search page.
-The php code entered into nano is used to enable MySQL to query the database for the information placed by the user in the webpage.
+* Then, a file entitled **search.php** is created.
+The line  `<form method="post" action="search.php">` links the HTML page to the **php.search** page.
+The PHP code entered into nano is used to enable MySQL to query the database for the information placed by the user in the webpage.

-* When someone submits the information on the search page, the PHP script will be activated.
-This will activate MySQL which will query the database to find and retrieve the search information.
+* When someone submits the information on the search page, the PHP script will be activate MySQL which will query the database to find and retrieve the search information.

 * Once the information has been retrieved, the information contained in the table will be displayed to the user on the webpage.